-"Everything went really well with the project and your help was appreciated.
-I went back over my emails and found the invoice you sent us with $0 due from a cost of over $200.
-It's so nice that you help with projects like this since there are no funds to pull from except our personal pockets.
-I drive by the playground nearly everyday and I'm so happy when I see families using it.
-You can share in the joy with me."
+“Everything went really well with the project and Torrent’s help was appreciated.
+It’s so nice that you help with projects like this, since there are no funds to pull from except our personal pockets.
+I drive by the playground nearly everyday, and I’m so happy when I see families using it.
+You can share in the joy with me.”

-"Thank you again for your time and for helping to coordinate Torrent Laboratory’s generous donation of soil testing for the installation of our new playground”
+“Thank you again for your time and generous donation of soil testing for the installation of our new playground!”